colton-gabertan/SecurityShepherdLabs/README.md

 /*
 Now we'd also need to implement the function that can access the data stored within that array.
-This may be how the backend retrieves the data based on the request made via the front end */
+This may be how the backend retrieves the data based on the request made via the frontend */

 function getUserMessage(int value, _userArr[])